 Tips - Interviews

-Getting an apprenticeship is the same as getting a job.
-If your application is successful you will be interviewed and you may be asked to take tests to see if you’re the right person.
-You’ll need to sell yourself and convince the employer that their apprenticeship is right for you
+If your application is successful you will be interviewed and you may be asked to take tests to see if you’re the right person for the job.
+You’ll need to sell yourself and convince the employer that you are right for their apprenticeship.

-- Research the employer and what the apprenticeship will entail.
+- Research the employer and what the apprenticeship will involve.

-- Prepare answers to typical interview questions and practise your replies.
-Create a list of questions that you could ask in an interview and to show you're keen.
+- Create a list of relevant questions that you could ask in an interview.

-- Body language It’s good to look upright, alert and keen rather than slumped.
-Eye contact is good too.
+- Body language - It’s good to look upright, alert and keen, rather than slumped.
+Eye contact is important too.
 It’s natural to feel nervous.
 Taking a few deep breaths can help calm you.

-- Be positive Be positive in the examples that you give in your answers.
+- Be positive in the examples that you give in your answers.
 It's about what you say and how you say it.

 Ask for feedback

-If you’re not successful on your first application, keep applying and don’t take it personally.
-Competition can be strong for apprenticeships in certain industry sectors.
-Ask the interviewer for feedback.
+If you’re not successful on your first application, keep applying and ask the interviewer for feedback.
 It will help you work out what areas you can improve on, whether it’s interview technique or new skills you need to acquire.